-Typically, the two most important reasons in choosing a Contract Management System (CMS) are increasing productivity and improving workflow for your team.
+Typically, the two most important reasons for choosing a Contract Management System (CMS) are increasing productivity and improving workflow for your team.
 A good CMS system will streamline contract handling, ensure important dates aren’t missed, and save time finding important information.

 One other important integration consideration is Single Sign On (SSO).
 This allows your passwords to be centrally managed for all your key systems.
 If an employee leaves then your IT team can quickly shut down all of their access from one place, rather than having to go to each system individually to shut them down.
 If your organization has SSO, they will often require that new systems integrate with their SSO solution for security and convenience.